afram/volley/README.md

 ### CSS
 In order for Volley to read in your media queries, you need to first configure your css with a couple of pseudo selectors on the body element as follows.
+These values are for demonstration purposes, feel free to substitute with names and breakpoints that fit your project requirements.

 ```css
   body:before {